prashantjain31/SoftwareTestingProject/README.md

 </p>

 # Problem Description
 **Aim**:To perform Mutation Testing on a source code.
 Here, the mutated program needs to be strongly killed by the designed test suite.
-At least 80% of the mutants should be killed.

 # PITest Report
 ![image](image.png)